Does a Garage Need Footings or Foundations? Useful Information

 A detached garage does not need footings whereas, an attached garage needs footings.
 Here is why.

-3. What Is the Purpose of Footings for Garage?
+2. What Is the Purpose of Garage Footings and Foundations?

 The purpose of garage footings is to support the foundation and prevent it from settling by distributing the load evenly over a larger area.